Preliminary program

 • Viktor Vad and Gábor Valasek - Point-Curve Minimal Distance via Higher Order Taylor Estimation of Footpoint Mapping

-• Hanan Namrouti, Cecília Sik-Lányi and Tibor Guzsvinecz - Memory Color Fidelity in Digital and Physical Lighting Environments: A Comparative Perceptual Study
+• Hanan Namrouti, Cecília Sik-Lányi and Tibor Guzsvinecz - Cross-Cultural Color Fidelity and Realism: A Comparative Perceptual Study across Real, Unreal Engine, and Unity Lighting Environments

 • Noel Nagy and Kálmán Palágyi - Fully Parallel 3D Curve-Thinning on the FCC grid with Endpoint Re-Checking